 Gluten-Free Angel Food Cake!
 The best-tasting angel food cake you’ll ever eat.
 Light, fluffy and perfect for your favorite desserts.
 Nobody will ever guess it’s gluten-free!

-UPDATED April 2018: This is still my go-to recipe for angel food cake!
+UPDATED June 2022: This is still my go-to recipe for angel food cake!
 People are always amazed this is gluten-free.
-I like using it in desserts like trifle or serving it on it’s own with berries and whipped cream.
-I’ve updated the recipe the way I’ve been making it lately with easier-to-find ingredients.
+I like using it in desserts like trifle or serving it on it’s own with fresh berries and whipped cream.
 Enjoy!

 To me, angel food cake is more than just a vehicle for strawberries and cream.